 \xhdr{Broader impact and ethical considerations} \textit{DiPPS} allows data analysts to perform analyses on data that was previously inaccessible due to privacy concerns.
-This can help get insights into previously understudied domains.
+This can help get insights into understudied domains.
 Even more importantly, \textit{DiPPS} can prevent drawing wrong conclusions from datasets that suffer from participation bias.
-On the other hand, the privacy guarantees of \textit{DiPPS} are based on differential privacy, for which the privacy parameter \(\varepsilon\) needs to be set.
+However, the privacy guarantees of \textit{DiPPS} are based on differential privacy, for which the privacy parameter \(\varepsilon\) needs to be set.
 In order to fully understand the privacy implications of their data sharing, individuals must be educated on the meaning of \(\varepsilon\).
 A malicious data collector might even promise to use a certain value for \(\varepsilon\), but in the implementation choose a larger \(\varepsilon\); or just send data without any privacy protection at all.
-This can be prevented by making the client code open source.
-The privacy properties only depend on the client code but are independent of the server, and therefore a malicious server cannot undermine privacy.
+This can be prevented by releasing the client code.
+The privacy properties only depend on the client code but are independent of the server, and hence the server code need not be accessible.